hykilpikonna/AquaDX/README.md

 ### Usage
 Requirements:
 * Java 11 or above (for running JAR)
-* Optional: MariaDB (preferred) or MySQL
+* Optional databases: MariaDB 10.6.x (recommended) or MySQL 8.0.x

 Run `java -jar aqua-x.x.xx-RELEASE.jar` or `aqua-x.x.xx-RELEASE.exe` (on Windows)

 By default, Aqua will use sqlite and save user data in data/db.sqlite.

-If you want to MariaDB (or MySQL), edit configuration then it will auto create the table and import some initial data.
+If you want to use optional databases, edit configuration file then it will auto create the table and import some initial data.

-Please go to the database migration tool's website to check if your database version is being supported https://flywaydb.org/documentation/database/mariadb

 ### Configuration
 Configuration is saved in `config/application.properties`, spring loads this file automatically.